BiomedSciAI/DPM360/installer/docs/non_cluster_install.md

-# Deployment of full OHDSI technology stack for non-cluster environments
+# Deployment of full OHDSI technology stack for a non-cluster environment

 ## About OHDSI Broadsea